albin-johansson/centurion/README.md

-See the [GitBook documentation](https://albin-johansson.gitbook.io/centurion/) for more details about the various components, installation and usage.
+See the [GitBook documentation](https://albin-johansson.gitbook.io/centurion/) for more details about the various components, installation and usage. :closed_book:

-Happy coding!
+Happy coding! :heart:

 ## Author